MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Version Control Semantics

 A \emph{semantic version}\footnote{https://semver.org/} in \system{} is represented by an identifier: \verb|branch@schema.increment|, where $branch$ represents the \git{}-like branch semantics, $schema$ denotes the output data schema, and $increment$ represents the minor incremental changes that do not affect the output data schema.

 We use the notation: \verb|<feature_extract, master@0.1>| to denote a component named \verb|feature_extract| and its corresponding semantic version.
 The representation indicates that the component has received one incremental update and there is no output data schema update yet.
 For components on its \verb|master| branch, we simplify the representation to the following form: \verb|<feature_extract, 0.1>|.
 The initial version of a committed library is set to \verb|0.0|.
 Subsequent commits only affect the $increment$ domain if $schema$ is not changed.
-In this paper, we assume that the output data schema is the only factor that determines the compatibility between $f_i$ and $f_j$.
-Specifically, if the output data schema of $pre(f_i)$ changes, $f_i$ should perform at least one $increment$ update to ensure its compatibility with $pre(f_i)$.
+In this paper, we assume that the output data schema is the only factor that determines the compatibility between $f_i$ and $f_j$. \icde{ Specifically, if the output data schema of $pre(f_i)$ changes, $f_i$ should perform at least one $increment$ update to ensure its compatibility with $pre(f_i)$. }

 For a library component, the update to $schema$ is explicitly indicated by the library developer in the library metafile\footnote{Library metafile is a configuration file written by the library developer, which records meta information of the library.
 It resides in the root folder of the library.}.
 For a dataset component, we propose that the data provider uses the schema hash function to map the $schema$ from data.
 For data in relational tables, all the column headers are extracted, standardized, sorted, and then concatenated into a single flat vector.
 Consequently, a unique $schema$ can be generated by applying a hash function such as SHA256 on the vector obtained.
-Note that there are many methods available in the literature on the hash function optimization and this is not the focus of \system{}.
+Note that there are many methods available in the literature on the hash function optimization and this is not the focus of \system{}. \icde{For non-relational data, we can adopt the meta information which determines whether the dataset is compatible with its succeeding libraries being used, e.g., shape for image datasets, vocabulary size for text datasets, etc.}

-Managing linear version history in ML pipeline has been well studied in literature~\cite{van2017versioning, van2016versioned}.
-However, existing approaches cannot fulfill the gap when non-linear versioning arises, which is common in ML pipelines where multiple disciplines are involved.
+Managing linear version history in ML pipeline has been well studied in literature~\cite{van2017versioning}.
+However, existing approaches cannot fulfill the gap when non-linear versioning arises, which is common in ML pipelines where multiple user roles are involved.
 To tackle this problem, we develop the \system{} system to support non-linear version management in collaborative ML pipelines.